clarabrandt/brewdog_website/README.md

 # Brewdog website
 This websites gives you the details of all of the Brewdog beers.
-The project was build using HTML, JavaScript, CSS and the framework VueJS + TypeScript.
+The project was built using HTML, JavaScript, CSS and the framework VueJS + TypeScript.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development purposes.